dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 No one has write access on the server itself (unless explicitly given in the playbook, or the admins) and even the servers themselves can be wiped and reinstalled with a newer OS version (mostly thanks to Docker), plus all of the changes are auditable, since they coincide with the Git repo history.

-Automated configuration means it's repeatable, can be tested, and can be done in the event of an emergency (**as long as your tools and scripts were not encrypted by the ransomware**).
+Automated configuration means it's repeatable, can be tested, and can be done in the event of an emergency (**as long as your tools and scripts were not encrypted by the ransomware!**).

 #### 4. Immutable Backups